Glen & Stephen Thistlewood

 Iridescence and glass effect.

-The first characteristic to look for is the vibrant iridescence, usually loaded with purple, lime and blues.
-But there is another, important aspect to look for – the colour of the glass on the non-iridescent side.
-On most vases and stemware, the exterior has the vibrant, shimmering iridescence – but look inside and you will surely see a dark, smoky grey effect, which is clearly visible in the two images shown here.
+LGW’s vacuum iridescence has a vibrant appearance, usually loaded with purple, lime and blue.
+There is another, important aspect to look for – the colour of the glass on the non-iridescent side.
+On most vases and stemware, the exterior has the vibrant, shimmering iridescence – but look inside and you will surely see a dark, smoky grey effect, which is clearly visible in the two images shown here – the Skyscraper vase and the Bavarian Hobstar vase shown above.

 Pattern Number 3723.
 The interior is on the left, and the exterior on the right.